annotation/text-fabric/tf/docs/about/datasharing.md

 Probably you'll make changes to your features after having published them.
-Then you have the cutting edge version of your features in your local `github` directory, and the published version in your text-fabric-data directory.
+Then you have the cutting edge version of your features in your local `github` directory, and the published version in your `~/text-fabric-data` directory.

 When you make new commits, users that call up your data in the standard way, will still get the latest stable release.